arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ## Installing Node-RED

-The simplest form to run Docker is by using the following command:
+The simplest form to run Node-RED with Docker is by using the following command:

 ```
 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red
 ```

-With this command, we are going to run the Node-RED container locally in our Portenta X8 board.
+With this command, we are going to run a Node-RED container **locally** in our Portenta X8 board.
 Let's dissect the command:

 - `-it`: a terminal session is attached to the container so we can see what is happening with the container
 - `-p 1880:1880`: Node-RED local port `1880` connects to the exposed internal port `1880`